esanmiguelc/weather_station/README.md

 `FetchForecast` is an "interactor" class which orchestrates all the work to be done  (validating, cleaning data, fetching the forecast... etc) in order to fetch the current forecast for a given zip.

 `WeatherService` makes the actual network call to the weather API.
 By putting the network call behind this class we can make changes to the api we use and as long as we abide by the existing contract in what we return the rest of the code is none the wiser.
+This service also caches the request for 30 minutes given a specific zip.

 `AddressValidator` is encapsulated to reduce duplication and extending it's behavior in the future.
 We might want to improve the logic or even make a network call to validate against an address validation service.
 In this case, like the `WeatherService` none of our other code needs to know that anything has changed.